-Southwestern students come to the study of law from a wide variety of cultural and educational backgrounds, bringing a rich diversity to the student body.
-The Admissions Committee therefore considers many aspects of a prospective student's credentials beyond grades and test scores.
+Southwestern students come to study law from a wide variety of cultural and educational backgrounds, bringing a rich diversity to the student body.
+The Admissions Committee considers many aspects of a prospective student's credentials beyond grades and test scores.

 Admission to Southwestern is based on a number of factors which may be predictive of an applicant's success in the study of law.